spartan-trapham/python-hackathon/docs/content/docs/reference/api/controller.md

 With those properties, it will reduce the cost greatly for long-term maintenance and development if those endpoints are separated.
 Almost user and system requirements are separated between users/clients.
 Developers and QA can break down, develop, testing and deploy tasks easily without interference between users.

+This is an example of a handler under an group of endpoints
 ```python
 import uuid